|

 to honor their elders in death with solemn funeral rites and tombs

+befitting the deceased's reputation and accomplishments.
 Generations of Wanderers have created large and thriving dwarven

 enclaves within most human settlements, with all shield dwarves welcome